LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Related Works

 \subsection{Stackelberg Game in Wireless Communication}

-Armed with an intrinsic leader-follower structure, SG has been widely used to capture hierarchical strategic interactions in wireless network domains like resource allocation and power control \cite{9099033,9582739,10507200,10530205}.
-In \cite{9099033}, the SG framework effectively models the pricing strategies between service providers (leaders) and end-users (followers) in complex multi-tenant network slicing environments, demonstrating faster convergence and greater economic efficiency.
-Ref. \cite{9582739} employs an SG to model energy trading between a power station and a transmitter in an intelligent reflection surface-aided wireless-powered multicast system, optimizing phase shifts to jointly maximize the utilities of both service providers.
-Ref. \cite{10507200} extends this hierarchical modeling to a two-layer game, articulating the resource cascade from cloud service providers down to edge providers and end-users.
-The SG framework is also leveraged to strike an optimal balance between transmission performance and cost for source nodes and collaborative relays \cite{10530205}.
-Accordingly, the leader-follower paradigm delineates the fundamental dynamics governing network interactions and even accelerates convergence \cite{9444840}, guiding agents toward a more efficient equilibrium.
+{Distinct from broader computational game-theoretic paradigms, such as evolutionary games that typically characterize symmetric population-level adaptation \cite{Comment5}, SG features an intrinsic leader-follower structure and has been widely used to model hierarchical strategic interactions in wireless networks \cite{9099033,9582739,10530205}.} In \cite{9099033}, the SG framework effectively models the pricing strategies between service providers (leaders) and end-users (followers) in complex multi-tenant network slicing environments, demonstrating faster convergence and greater economic efficiency.
+Ref. \cite{9582739} employs an SG to model energy trading between a power station and a transmitter in an intelligent reflection surface-aided wireless-powered multicast system.
+The SG framework also delineates the fundamental dynamics governing network interactions and even accelerates convergence \cite{9444840}, guiding agents toward a more efficient equilibrium.
 However, to our best knowledge, MFSG has not been leveraged to develop MAC protocols.